 The Umpire Committee

-The classification of Umpires in ITF HQ Korea is a competency based assessment that involves the five disciplines of Tul (T) or patterns, Ungyong (U) or special techniques, Matsogi (M) or free sparring, Kyokpa (K) or Power and Yaksok matsogi(Y) or pre-arranged sparring.
+The classification of Umpires in ITF HQ Korea is a competency-based assessment that involves the five disciplines of Tul (T) or patterns, Ungyong (U) or special techniques, Matsogi (M) or free sparring, Kyokpa (K) or Power and Yaksok matsogi(Y) or pre-arranged sparring.
 Together the first letter of these disciplines makes the work TUMKY that phonetically sounds similar to the word Yom-Chi which in Korean is the word for Integrity.
 This is one of the most important tenets of Taekwon-Do for Umpires.
 The certificate for Umpires will reflect the accreditation level of the candidate and will be in the form of a large ITF HQ paper certificate and a smaller ID card that indicate the accredited disciplines.
 In order to attain this full qualification, the candidates must first complete the appropriate online Quiz and then participate in a face to face (either in person or electronically) training course provided by the Umpire Committee.
 The online quizzes for both General umpire rules and the individual disciplines may be accessed by going to the members tab at the top of the page and creating a login.
 Then hover mouse over ITF HQ Quizzes and click on UMPIRE QUIZZES.

 This is only available for those Umpires who are black belts and gain accreditation in all disciplines

 T1 (4th degree + only) : This qualification allows the holder to judge all ITF pattern competition

 T2 (1st-3rd degree only): This qualification allows the holder to judge all patterns up to 2nd-degree black belt

 M1– Jury president: This qualification allows the holder to act as Jury President in sparring matches.
 The Jury President should be a senior member and have a thorough understanding of the rules of sparring as well as being capable to record the results accurately.